Removals to France

 Careful packing is essential for safe transport.
 Here are some practical tips:

 - Quality boxes: Use sturdy boxes, preferably new or in excellent condition.
-Reinforce the bottom with tape.
+Reinforce the bottom with adhesive tape.

 - Labeling: Label each box clearly and in detail, indicating the contents and the destination room.
 Use "FRAGILE" labels for boxes containing delicate items.